L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf 5.
-The first construction: a weighted forest defines a minimal irreducible component.} Let $F$ be a forest and $w\in W(F)$ its weight.
-We let $m=i+j$.
-We associate to the pair $(F,w)$ a map Its explicit definition is given in (5.5.1).
-Later we shall see that its image is contained in $X(m,i)$.
+The first construction: a weighted forest defines a minimal irreducible component.} Let $F$ be a forest, and let $w\in W(F)$ be a weight of $F$.
+We let $m=i+j$ (see (4.2.3) for notations).
+We associate to the pair $(F,w)$ a map Later we shall see that its image is contained in $X(m,i)$.
+Since $(\n P^1)^j$ is irreducible, Conjecture 2.1 and the below Conjecture 5.8 imply that for any $(F,w)$ the image of $\vf(F,w)$ is an irreducible component of $X(m,i)$.
+Some explicit examples are given in (5.5.2 A, B), (6.1), (6.2.1), (6.2.3), (6.5.1 --- 6.5.3), (7.5.2), (7.5.3).

+The definition of $\vf(F,w)$ is given in (5.5.D), (5.5.1), numbers $\g c_*$ used in (5.5.1) are defined in (5.4.4).
+Nevertheless, it is more convenient to define $\vf(F,w)$ not by direct formulas (5.5.1), (5.4.4), but as a solution to some linear equations (5.2) - (5.3), see Section 5.1.1.
+This definition follows.